Self-talk

 The list is long.

 We’ve all been there.
 None of us are perfect.
-We make poor choices or end up in a mess we created.
+We make poor choices or end up in a mess we created from time to time.

 Some mistakes are more significant than others.